Home > Facelift > Deep Plane Facelift

 Recovery varies by patient and technique.
 Generally:

-• Early swelling and bruising settle progressively
+• Early swelling and bruising settle progressively over the first recovery period

 • Improvements become clearer over the following weeks